dhamodharandeepthi/JS-PROJECTS/04.Calculator_app/Readme.md

-# Calculator app 📱
+# Calculator App 📱

-A simple web-based calculator application that performs basic arithmetic operations.
+A simple and functional calculator app designed with HTML, CSS, and JavaScript.
+This app performs basic arithmetic operations including addition, subtraction, multiplication, and division.
+It also includes a clear button to reset the display.

 ## App link